 Female urinary stress incontinence is the involuntary release of urine during any physical activity that puts pressure on your bladder.
 It’s not the same as general incontinence.
 This potentially embarrassing condition only happens when the bladder is under immediate physical stress.

 However, it is important to know that these are common treatable conditions and you don’t have to live with it.
 There are many treatment options that can help you gain control over this condition.
 With proper medical care and treatment, you can regain your quality of life.
-There are 2 methods of correcting urinary stress incontinence: 1) the non-surgical methods and 2) the surgical methods.

 General Notes & Precautions for the MiniArc Sling